csripriyan/caps_typewriter_like_behavior/README.md

 $ sudo cp -a ~/Downloads/xf86-input-evdev-2.10.5/src/.libs/evdev_drv.so /usr/lib/xorg/modules/input/evdev_drv.so

 When the driver is overwritten the X is reloaded automatically and you should see the new changes taking place right-away.
-This has been tested on Debian 8 version.
+This has been tested in Debian 8 version.